sirius90/ngApplication/README.md

-// Created using Microsoft Visual Studio Professional 2019
+// Created using Microsoft Visual Studio Professional 2019 acquired through a MSDN Professional license

 // This repository was created in part of an interview code test.